Fomalhauthmj/block_stm/README.md

 Besides,for better re-produceable performace,we have applied many implement techs from `aptos-core` to boost the performance of this library.

 # Test

-## available testsuites

-1. --features simulated_test_utils
-2. --features aptos_test_utils

-use `cargo test --features <testsuites> -- --nocapture` to test the correctness of parallel execute,whose outcome should be consistent with sequential execute.
+use `cargo test --all-features -- --nocapture` to test the correctness of parallel execute,whose outcome should be consistent with sequential execute.

 **Note**:
 Currently,we generate random txns for each correctness test,and parallel execute only once.Idealy,we should parallel execute multiple times to ensure deterministic of parallel execute in each test.